anton-k/mig/docs/src/09-reference.md

 ```

-to types:
+To types:

 ```haskell
 Int -> Text -> Client' (RespOr Json BL.ByteString Text)
 ```

-Where `Client'` is a monad which encapsulates the ClientConfig as reader:
+Where `Client'` is a monad which encapsulates the `ClientConfig` as reader:

 ```haskell
 newtype Client' a = Client' (ReaderT ClientConfig IO a)